The L\"uscher scattering formalism on the $t$-channel cut: Review of the L u scher formalism

 Applying this procedure iteratively to all loops in the skeleton expansion diagrams, it can be shown that we may write the finite-volume correlator in the form:

-The quantities in the first term are vectors or matrices in angular momentum index space: $A(P)$ and $A^\dagger(P)$ are smooth vectors loosely corresponding to the source and sink operators and $\mathcal{K}(P)$ is the K-matrix introduced in the previous section (note that $\mathcal{K}$ is an infinite-volume scalar, and thus only depends on $s = P^2$, but we keep $P$ as an argument for compactness of notation).
-Noting that the above is a geometric series, we can sum it to obtain

-Given that we neglect exponentially suppressed volume effects, the volume dependence is entirely contained in the $F(P; L)$ matrix.
+Here, we have summed the geometric series of the first line to obtain the second line. $A(P)$ and $A^\dagger(P)$ are vectors in angular momentum index space, originating from the source and sink operators, and $\mathcal{K}(P)$ is the K-matrix introduced in the previous section \footnote{Note $\mathcal{K}$ is an infinite-volume scalar, and thus only depends on $s = P^2$, but we keep $P$ as an argument for compactness.}.
+Given that we neglect exponentially suppressed volume effects, the $L$-dependence is entirely contained within the matrix $F(P; L)$.

 Using a spectral representation of the correlator, it is straightforward to show that it must have poles at the energy levels of the finite-volume spectrum $E_n(\boldsymbol P; L)$.
 These poles in $C_L(E,\boldsymbol P)$ can only arise from the $L$-dependent part of the first term, meaning that we must have